-Effect of the anonymization method: Even when anonymous job applications are implemented effectively, it is crucial that the applications be truly anonymous.
-Otherwise, substantial costs may arise.
-Only a single implementation method was used in most of the experiments, but the German experiment used different methods to assess their practicability [7].
+Effect of the anonymization method

+Even when anonymous job applications are implemented effectively, it is crucial how application documents are de-identified.
+Depending on the method, substantial costs may arise.
+Only a single implementation method was used in most of the experiments, but the German experiment used different methods to assess their practicability [6].